oVirt/ovirt-site/source/release/3.5/index.html.md

 # OVirt 3.5 Release Notes

-The oVirt development team is preparing oVirt 3.5.0 fourth release candidate. oVirt is an open source alternative to VMware vSphere, and provides an excellent KVM management interface for multi-node virtualization.
+The oVirt development team is preparing oVirt 3.5.0 fifth release candidate. oVirt is an open source alternative to VMware vSphere, and provides an excellent KVM management interface for multi-node virtualization.

 To find out more about features which were added in previous oVirt releases, check out the [oVirt 3.4.1 release notes](oVirt 3.4.1 release notes), [oVirt 3.3.5 release notes](oVirt 3.3.5 release notes), [oVirt 3.2 release notes](oVirt 3.2 release notes) and [oVirt 3.1 release notes](oVirt 3.1 release notes).
 For a general overview of oVirt, read [ the oVirt 3.0 feature guide](oVirt 3.0 Feature Guide) and the [about oVirt](about oVirt) page.

-## oVirt 3.5.0 FOURTH RELEASE CANDIDATE Release Notes
+## oVirt 3.5.0 FIFTH RELEASE CANDIDATE Release Notes

-### FOURTH RELEASE CANDIDATE
+### FIFTH RELEASE CANDIDATE

-The oVirt Project is working on oVirt 3.5.0 fourth release candidate.
+The oVirt Project is working on oVirt 3.5.0 fifth release candidate.
 To install this release, you must enable the oVirt 3.5 pre-release repository.
 See the below section on Install / Upgrade for detailed instructions.

 ### Known Issues